Black History Month

 And while in the historic distillery district of Old Walkerville, be sure to drop by The Twisted Apron or F&B Walkerville (pictured).
 Not far away is another well known cultural district, Windsor’s Little Italy, along Erie Street.
 A plethora of option, coupled with authentic Italian cuisine awaits you here.
 Also found along Erie Street are hidden culinary gems like Motor Burger Bar and Tiki Sushi.

 While in downtown Amherstburg, explore dining options along Dalhousie Street, the primary street where most restaurants are anchored.
-Places like Dalhousie Bistro, Beacon Ale House and Lord Amherst are sure to impress.
+Places like The Artisan Grill, Beacon Ale House and The Salty Dog are sure to impress.

 Looking to stay a night or two?